ArkV1/DataBundleBuilder/README.md

 ## Requirements
 Do not forget to install Firebase CLI
-- otherwise you will experience authentication problems with no error messages
+> you will experience authentication problems with no error messages if it isnt installed

 ### Notes